 Course Support – Hours of Operation

-The Capitol 15 event is finished at 6:30p and the fat tire crit will be finished at 7:15p on Friday.
+The Capital 15 event is finished at 6p.
 The Capitol 35 & 50 events are finished at 4:00p on Saturday.
-The Capitol 50 Pro event is finished at 2:00p on Sunday.
+The Capital 50 Pro event is finished at 2:00p on Sunday.
 After each event day is finished, all course support will be closed.

 So you’re ready to do some cheering and support riders when they need it most?
 Great, choose either of the locations below to do some hooting and hollering while supporting friends, family, and random riders.
 Just remember to be respectful of Carson City’s Open Space and Forest Service managed lands and the volunteers in the area that are helping with crowd control.
 And, don’t forget your cowbell!

 Location 1: Waterfall Trail…Please plan to complete a brief yet strenuous hike up a switchback trail past a waterfall and up to a singletrack segment located roughly half way through the course.
 Spectators are welcome to walk the other trails in the area too, however, should be cautious to avoid hiking on Ash to Kings trail during the event.
 The hike will last 15+ minutes each way.
 This location can get a little rowdy…

 Riders will begin passing through this section at 2:30p on Friday, 7:45a on Saturday & 8:25a on Sunday.